MethodsAndPractices/vsteam/.docs/Show-VSTeamBuildDefinition.md

 ### -Type

-The type of the build definitions to retrieve (Mine, All, Queued, XAML).
+The type of the build definitions to retrieve.
+The acceptable values for this parameter are:

+- Mine
+- All
+- Queued
+- XAML

 If not specified, all types will be returned.